april-knights/Government/Articles of Governance/Document Standardization.md

 ## Article 2 - Maintenance Standardization

 ### Section I
 For the sake of preservation of April Knights history, the First Herald will appoint any officer ranked Captain or higher, other than the Grand Inquisitor, with the charge of maintaining April Knights documents.
 This Knight will be known as the Scribe.
-They may choose themselves if it stands without objection in the Upper Council.
+They may choose themselves if it stands without objection for 48 hours in the Upper Council.
 The Scribe position is not an Upper Council position.

 ### Section II
 The scribe is responsible for ensuring every version of every document is stored securely in an accessible location.
 The documents should be stored in such a manner that it is easily verifiable that the documents have not been altered.
 The Grandmaster is responsible for ensuring this is the case.